Troubleshooting Electric Parking Brake Problems

 Procedure

-6. Find the electrical connector to the caliper; once found, disconnect it for testing.
+- Once you find the electrical connector to the caliper, disconnect it for testing.
 Push the locking tabs and then pull the connector off.

-7. Check for power supply to the electric actuator motor.
+- Check for a power supply for the electric actuator motor.
 To accomplish this, you need to have a multi-meter tester.
 Set the multimeter to measure DC or direct current.
 Look for an icon with one straight line and three small horizontal lines parallel underneath the said straight line.
 Point the selector to the DC icon.
 Find the connector that leads to the body or main harness of the wiring.
 Place the black and red leads on both ends of the said connector.

-• Note: Older multimeter testers have voltage ranges; you may set it to 20 volts or greater, do not set the voltage to any voltage settings that end with mv; MV means millivolts; using these settings on a 12-volt system could damage the multimeter.
+- Note: Older multimeter testers have voltage ranges; you may set it to 20 volts or greater.
+Do not set the voltage to any settings that end with mv; MV means millivolts.
+Using these settings on a 12-volt system could damage the multimeter.

 9. Test actuator solenoid winding for continuity.
 The next step is to test the actuator winding for damage.
-You can carry out this task by finding the connector that is attached to the caliper.
+You can carry out this task by finding the connector attached to the caliper.

-• Check the multimeter set to continuity or ohms; the ohms icon is similar to the omega icon.
-You should do a multimeter self-test by connecting both leads and setting the beep on; the self-test should result in zero-ohm; if the result is greater than zero, there could be a problem with your test leads or multimeter.
+- Check the multimeter set to continuity or ohms; the ohms icon is similar to the omega icon.
+You should do a multimeter self-test by connecting both leads and setting the beep on; the self-test should result in zero ohms; if the result is greater than zero, there could be a problem with your test leads or multimeter.

-• If you hear a beep, your actuator winding is good; the problem could be coming from somewhere else, like the switch.
-But if the beep is not activated, you must replace your actuator solenoid.
+- If you hear a beep, your actuator winding is good; the problem could be coming from somewhere else, like the switch.
+But you must replace your actuator solenoid if the beep is not activated.

 10. Remove the jack stand.